-1. Experiment 1: No exit value
+4.5.1 Experiment 1: no exit value

 First, I consider the change in the exit value.
 The exit value directly affects the exit decision.
 Regulations regarding exiting,16 underdeveloped used capital market, and illiquid real estate market would reduce the value of exiting.
-An additional (somewhat more likely) possibility is that the influences of "specific capital" and "organizational capital" are stronger in Japan than in the United States.
-The values of these types of capital disappear when the establishment exits, and therefore the existence of these types of capital reduces the exit value.
+An additional (somewhat more likely) possibility is that the influences of "specific capital" and "organizational capital" are stronger in Japan than in the U.S. The values of these types of capital disappear when the establishment exits, and therefore the existence of these types of capital reduces the exit value.

 Here, I run an experiment with $\bar{x} = 0$.
-This is, in effect, assuming that there is no endogenous exit.17 Therefore, I can match the entry and exit rate of 4.4 percent by construction, which is similar to the Japanese value.
+This is, in effect, assuming that there is no endogenous exit.17 Therefore, I can match the entry and exit rate of 4.4% by construction, which is similar to the Japanese value.

 Table 12 summarizes the result.
-The "data" column in the experiments is the Japanese data.
-Somewhat surprisingly, the average size of all establishments falls substantially and becomes close to the Japanese data.
-The reason is that small establishments exit less frequently-therefore, many small establishments remain operating.
-Therefore, here I match the "size fact" on the establishments by forcing the match
+The "Data" column in the experiments is the Japanese data.
+Somewhat surprisingly, the average size of all establishments falls

-^{16.} This could include the structure of legal systems surrounding the bankruptcy and liquidation.
+16This could include the structure of legal systems surrounding the bankruptcy and liquidation.

-^{17.} If, alternatively, a continuous distribution for the exit value is assumed (as in Lee and Mukoyama [2008]) instead of the current two-point distribution, it would be possible to find a parametrization where some endogenous exit survives.
+$^{^{17}}$ If, alternatively, a continuous distribution for the exit value is assumed (as in Lee and Mukoyama (2008)) instead of the current two-point distribution, it would be possible to find a parametrization where some endogenous exit survives.
 The current formulation should be regarded as a shortcut so that the outcome of the low exit value can easily be evaluated.